 - Interlibrary Loan Services (ILL) may be used to obtain library materials for study and research which are not available at Hatch Library, but are available from other North American libraries able to lend.

-- ILL is available to current Bay Path College students, faculty, staff, and alumni.
-A valid College ID card or Special Borrower card with barcode is required.
+- ILL is available to current Bay Path University students, faculty, staff, and alumni.
+A valid University ID card or Special Borrower card with barcode is required.

 - All ILL requests are searched through the OCLC Network.
 There is normally no charge for this service.
 Textbook requests will only be filled by free lenders.
 If no free lender is available, the ILL user will be notified, and the ILL request will be cancelled.